“No one wants to install a new app for every business or service they want to interact with.”

-Catch them where they are
+Catch them where they are!

 You even qualify leads, using the decision node to find out whether they fit certain criteria.

-Make it personal(ized)
+1. Make it personalized

 Personalized content and offers are more powerful than average marketing messages.
 Messenger chatbots help you employ this with ease.

-Make it obvious
+3. Make it visible

 The only way someone will buy from you is if they trust you.
 And the best way to get them to trust you is by establishing a relationship with them.

-Diversify service lines
+5. Diversify service lines